 WHAT CAUSES PAIN IN BETWEEN THE SHOULDER BLADES?

-When your upper back and shoulders are rounded forward, the shoulder blades start to pull away from each other.
+When your upper back and shoulders are rounded forward, your shoulder blades start to pull away from each other.
 This over-stretches the muscles that support the shoulder blades—the rhomboids, lower trapezius and posterior rotator cuff muscles.
 Over time, this causes muscle fatigue and strain in the mid back.

 You can practice these poses every day, separately or together.
 Hold each of them for 3-5 breaths and repeat 2-3 times.
 They can be fairly intense, so ease into them gently.
-Be careful not to use force or to put yourself in any position that causes pain.
+Be careful not to use force or to put yourself in any position that causes you pain.
 Practice them every day for a few weeks and see how you feel.

 If you have an injury, please see a physical therapist to get the all-clear before practicing these exercises.

 This is the progression for Upward Facing Plank: Hammock, Crab and the full version of the pose.
 All three poses are effective for eliminating pain in between the shoulder blades, so take the variation that is best for you.
 Externally rotate your shoulders, lift your chest, lengthen your neck and gently squeeze your shoulder blades towards each other.
 Hold the pose for 3-5 breaths and repeat 2-3 times.

 If Fish pose is inaccessible for you, you can practice Bridge pose.
 These postures open up the chest and increase mobility in the thoracic spine.
 Hold one or both of these poses for 3-5 breaths and repeat 2-3 times.
 Again, lift your chest up and back, and draw your shoulder blades towards each other.